I can vouch for my people — being Canadian is great.

 For a variety of reasons, there seems to be a growing American interest in moving to Canada.
 If that seems a little too complicated, the next best thing may be this Canadian-themed pop-up barin Manhattan’s Lower East Side.
-Read on at Eater.

 Two of the hottest burgers on the New York City food scene right now are vegetarian or vegan, and they’re changing the way people think about meat-free food.
 “One of the biggest problems with bringing vegan food to the mainstream is people think of it as hippie food: crunchy, granola, and sprouts,” says Chloe Coscarelli, the chef behind one of the burgers transcending that stereotype.

 The 2016 Zagat Guide to New York City was released on Tuesday, with a few surprises.
 A notable addition to the top 20 restaurants is Graffiti, which received a 28 (on a scale of 1 to 30) for food.
 Jehangir Mehta’s tiny eclectic spot in the East Village joins a list populated by big guns like Gotham Bar and Grill and Peter Luger.

 The restaurant, which anchors the architect Renzo Piano’s new home for the Whitney Museum of American Art in the meatpacking district, has all the makings of a cacophony box.
 The primary walls are glass.
 That back wall is concrete.
 The floors?
 Blue Catalan limestone.
 The cooks chop and sear in an open kitchen, and the tables don’t have tablecloths.

 Grub Street has this amazing list full of tricks for making and eating Summer foods, as well as places in New York City that you might not think to drop by for eating (or drinking) these next three months.
 Highly recommend checking it out.
-Read the list on Grub Street.

 “Ten years ago, people were so used to stuffy rituals of tablecloths and silverware and crystal and reservations,” says Ivan Orkin, the noodle whisperer behind Ivan Ramen.
 “A lot of younger chefs started to say, ‘If you want to eat here, just show up.'”
 The advantages of a no-reservations policy for an owner are obvious: No need to pay a reservationist when the restaurant is closed, no-shows aren’t an issue, and big crowds waiting outside restaurants can telegraph popularity, in turn possibly attracting more customers.
 For diners, no-rezzie policies can feel more democratic than a reservation book blocked off with VIP tables.
 For a time, the practice became so widespread that New York critic Adam Platt took to calling the whole phenomenon “the No-Reservations Generation.”